fluree/docs.flur.ee/src/content/0.11.0/docs/db-setup/creating-a-database.md

 You can either create a new database through the [user interface](/docs/getting-started/user-interface#account-page), through the API for the [downloadable version](/api/downloaded-endpoints/downloaded-examples#-new-db), or through the API for the [hosted version](/api/hosted-endpoints/hosted-examples#-api-action-new-database).

-You can also create a new database from an archive file (see [archiving](/docs/database-setup/archiving-a-database)).
+You can also create a new database from a snapshot file (see [snapshotting](/docs/database-setup/snapshotting-a-database)).

 When a database is created, it automatically has all of the system collections, as well as an `auth/id` which is tied to a private key.
 In the hosted version, this key is kept by Fluree (user-controlled private keys to be added shortly).
 In the downloadable version, this private key is held in `default-private-key.txt` (unless specified otherwise in your properties file).